-At this point, you should be able to open your app and see it running.
-And hey!
-We’re down to a single command!
+At this point, you should be able to open your app in your browser on http://localhost:3000open_in_new and see it running.

-If we look at the Docker Dashboard, we’ll see that there is a group named app.
-This is the “project name” from Docker
+If you look at the Docker Dashboard, you'll see that there is a group named getting-started-app.
+This is the project name from Docker

 Compose and used to group the containers together.
 By default, the project name is simply the name of the directory that the

-If you twirl down the app, you will see the two containers we defined in the compose file.
+If you expand the stack, you'll see the two containers you defined in the Compose file.
 The names are also a little

 more descriptive, as they follow the pattern of